franciscoxavier04/pm-BIM/docs/user-guide/gantt-chart/scheduling/README.md

 ## Manual scheduling

-My default, all work packages in OpenProject are manually scheduled.
+By default, all work packages in OpenProject are manually scheduled.

-In this mode, users have the freedom to select dates at their discretion.
-This flexibility allows project managers to set timelines based on specific needs, deadlines, or external factors that may influence project delivery.
-Manually-scheduled work packages can still have predecessor, successor, parent or child relations but these relations will not affect the manually input dates.
+In this mode you can select dates at your discretion.
+Project managers can set timelines based on specific needs, deadlines, or external factors.
+Manually-scheduled work packages can still have predecessor, successor, parent or child relations, but these relations will not affect the manually input dates.

-Manual scheduling is useful because no _other_ work package can affect the dates that are set.
-For example, a manual scheduled work package can have a predecessor, but if even the predecessor moves forwards in time, the manually scheduled work package will remain put.
+Manual scheduling is useful because no *other* work package can affect the dates that are set.
+For example, a manually scheduled work package can have a predecessor, but even if the predecessor moves forwards in time, the manually scheduled work package will remain unchanged.

 The **manual scheduling mode** can makes sense if:

 - you want to plan your project top-down without knowing all tasks yet, or
-- you want to set a parent work package’s date independently from and without being affected by the dates of its children, or
+- you want to set a parent work package’s date independently from the dates of its children, or
-- you don't want the start date of a successor be automatically updated when you change the predecessor's finish date
+- you don't want the start date of a successor be automatically updated when you change the predecessor's finish date.

 Moving a child work package in the manual scheduling mode will not move the dates of the parent work package.
 The scheduling differences will be indicated by a black or red bracket underneath (e.g. when a child is shorter or longer than the parent phase).
 See [this explanation](../#understanding-the-colors-and-lines-in-the-gantt-chart) to find out more about the lines and colors in the Gantt chart.